-During the senior year, majors must take at least two advanced literature or civilization courses in French at Middlebury, including one senior seminar or unit of independent work.
+During their senior year, majors must take at least one advanced literature or civilization course in French at Middlebury in addition to the senior seminar.

 (2) In France and Cameroon: language and linguistics courses; comparative literature (with a major French or Francophone component); French or Francophone arts, theatre, cinema, television, or politics.

 All majors study abroad for a semester or a year in a French-speaking country.
 The year program carries nine units of credit; the semester program carries four or five units of credit.
 In order to ensure that students are exposed to a variety of disciplines, no more than five units (full-year program) or three units (semester program) may be counted toward a Middlebury French major.
 Most courses in France will be at the advanced level.

 Required for a Joint Major: The French Department does not offer a joint major.

 Required for a Minor in French: Minimum of five courses, FREN 0205 and above, including at least two introductory courses (FREN 0210, FREN 0221, FREN 0230) and at least one course in literature or civilization at the advanced level.
 The minor may include courses taken at the School in France (maximum of two from the semester program, three from the full-year program).